AmanTank187/CV/README.md

 **Primark** (Oct 2018 - Oct 2020)
 _Retail Assistant_ -
- Developed great communication skills that will help me confidently communicate with my colleagues in a professional environment.
-I learnt to manage multiple tasks at once and do them on time, this will help me meet all my deadlines in a software development environment.
+ While working as a retail assistant at Primark I had to communicate with a huge amount of people from different backgrounds on a daily basis.
+I believe this job has helped me improve my confidence and the ability to talk to all types of people.
+I feel this will be beneficial in a software development environment as I'll be capable of confidently communicating with people in or outside my team.

 ## Skills

 #### Working knowledge of ruby and python.

-I have developed my ruby skills by covering multiple ruby lectures on code academy and udemy, after understanding the basics I applied my knowledge to create a rock,paper,scissors and a guessing game in my own time.
-While on the precourse of makers I have also been able to apply my ruby knowledge by completing mastery quizzes and multiple problems on codewars.
-While in college i was able to cover the basics of python and create my own ping pong game that allowed you to play against a friend.
+I have working knowledge of ruby and python.
+Using my ruby knowledge I have created a rock,paper ,scissors game and a number guessing game.
+I’ve also been able to apply my ruby knowledge throughout the makers pre-course by completing the mastery quizzes, solving codewars problems and creating a student directory command line app which is on github.
+I have also covered python while I was attending college and was able to create a ping pong game that allowed you to play with a friend.

 #### Experienced in agile and waterfall methodologies.

-While carrying out my final project in college, me and my group applied agile so we could adapt quickly when the demands of our project were constantly changing.
-This enabled us to keep up to date with the changes and implement them into our project before deadlines.
-When i carried out simple college projects where i knew the end goal was going to stay the same i would use the waterfall cycle to organise what stage of the project i was at and had to complete.
+During my time at college I covered methodologies such as agile and the waterfall cycle so when i'm on a project I can decide which one is more suitable to use.
+For my final year project the specification was always changing meaning I decided our group should take an agile approach to allow us to adapt to any changes and still be able to deliver our project in time.
+I would use the waterfall cycle for simple projects that I would do in my own time such as creating a simple hangman game where I would be able to identify what part of the cycle i was on.

 #### Creating documentation such as UML diagrams, reports and gantt charts.

-As a part of my final project in college, me and my group had to create a racing game.
-I would use additional tools such as UML diagrams to visually represent a task we had to complete.
-We frequently wrote up reports that detailed what went well, problems we faced and what we could do next time in order for the process to be smoother.
-To ensure the group knew what they had to do and when a task had to be completed, I designed a gantt chart in order to display what tasks are a priority and when a task should be finished.
+While carrying out my final year project I decided to use additional tools to represent concepts and help track the overall progression of the project.
+UML diagrams were used to visually represent a complicated programming concept, this helped other members of the team who weren’t doing much coding still understand how specific functions of the project worked.
+I would regularly create reports to identify what went well in the project, what did not go well and what can be improved on, all members would do a report and have a meeting to give each other feedback.
+To keep track of tasks and see how long they would take I created a gantt chart so all members would have a reference to see what tasks they had to do and how long it would take them.

 #### Organising and overseeing projects.

-In my final year project me and my group had to take turns being the project manager, although this was the case I took initiative to be the project manager throughout the whole project.
-I wanted to deliver the best racing game we could possibly make so I took control and ensured my group were up to date with their tasks.
-I did this by setting up a whatsapp group dedicated to the project and used a kanban board to assign tasks to individuals who felt they were most effective at completing it.
+For the final year project I put myself forward to be the project manager.
+I like taking responsibility and ensured we could deliver the best racing game possible.
+I used a kanban board and social media to keep everyone on the team up to date with their tasks.
+If a team member came across issues such as not understanding a piece of code I would explain it to them and make sure they knew what was happening and why it was happening.
+I helped the group stay happy by letting them have a voice and listening carefully, this created a positive environment which helped us work more efficiently as a team.

 ## Education